Akkiraj1234/brain_dump/content/python-dump/_libraries_/curses/curses_all_functiones.md

 > And if you don’t understand something… well, amm, you can search it 🙂.
 Stack Overflow exists for a reason — I can’t cover everything, even if I want to 🫠.

-## 2. Resources I’m Using (and You Should Too)
+<h2>2.
+Resources I’m Using (and You Should Too)</h2>

-> I got tired of Stack Overflow's hide-n-seek and read the actual source code.
->  Yeah, I'm that kinda nerd (0-0)
+ I got tired of Stack Overflow's hide-n-seek and read the actual source code.
+Yeah, I'm that kinda nerd (0-0)

 - 📚 [Python Curses Docs](https://docs.python.org/3/library/curses.html#curses.window.get_wch)
 - 🧠 [ncurses Source Code](https://github.com/mirror/ncurses/blob/master/ncurses/base)